• Skip to primary navigation

 RossHelen / shutterstock.com

-On a visit to the Archiginnasio, you’ll be able to see different classrooms which were once used to teach students.
-This may not sound all that impressive, but take a look inside the library and Anatomical Theatre and you’ll be singing a different tune.
-The Anatomical Theatre is particularly striking thanks to its amphitheater shape, wood paneling, and countless statues and busts.
-The other detail of the Archiginnasio which makes it so spectacular is its collection of heraldry, from coats of arms around its corridors and courtyards to the paintings which cover every square inch of its inner rooms.
+On a tour of the building, you can see historic former classrooms, the Archiginnasio Municipal Library, and the Anatomical Theatre.
+The Anatomical Theatre is particularly striking with its amphitheater shape, wood paneling, and countless statues and busts.
+Another spectacular feature of the Archiginnasio is its collection of heraldry, including coats of arms around its corridors and courtyards and the paintings covering its inner rooms.

 The anatomical theater inside the Biblioteca comunale dell'Archiginnasio in Bologna, Italy